Netflix/metaflow-docs/docs/scaling/parallel-compute/use-gpus.md

 :::

-Here is a sample workflow showing how to declare the Batch queue explicitly:
+Here is a sample workflow showing how to declare the Batch queue in the most explicit way:
 ```python
 # gpu_flow_on_aws_batch.py
 from metaflow import FlowSpec, step, batch